Maldark/LaTeX-Preamble_and_Examples/README.md

 This is especially useful for ShareLatTeX since you can add a --zip argument to zip the template into a ShareLaTeX compatible format for easy upload.

 The *latexgen.py* file can be found under [Releases](https://github.com/SSoelvsten/LaTeX-Preamble_and_Examples/releases)

+## Notice
+This script has not been updated for the new refactored multi-file preamble and does not currently work.